burakaktan/Horadrim-Software/README.md

 # Horadrim Software
-A basic database management system
+A simple database management system

 ## How to run?